jupyterlite/jupyterlite/docs/quickstart/using.md

 # Using an existing JupyterLite deployment

-If this is the first you hear about JupyterLite, you might want to first try it out.
+If this is the first time you hear about JupyterLite, you might want to first try it out.

 ## How is JupyterLite different than JupyterLab?